EmmaOyetey/cards-tec/README.md

 **BlackJackCard:** Extends the Card class, introducing Blackjack-specific functionality.
 It utilizes a static initialization block to map card symbols to their corresponding Blackjack values, The Card class and its related classes provide a modular and reusable foundation for representing and manipulating playing cards in various card games.

+### **/ Deck**
+**Deck**
+The Deck class manages a collection of playing cards, providing the foundation for managing decks of playing cards across the various card games, and offers operations for deck management.
+It abstracts the complexity of managing a deck, simplifying common operations like shuffling, sorting, and dealing It's instance variables including cards, symbols, and suits are private or final, hiding implementation details.
+It provides methods like createFullDeck() and createDemoDeck() for initializing the deck with standard or demo cards.
+Additional methods include shuffleDeck(), sortDeck(), and dealCard() which encapsulate deck manipulation, promoting abstraction and code organization.
+Deck utilizes composition by including functionality from Card, SortBySuitThenValue, and Suit.
+Polymorphism is demonstrated through method overloading in sortDeck(), enabling different sorting strategies.
+The class encapsulates behavior related to deck management, facilitating code reuse and maintainability.

+**BlackJackDeck**
+The BlackJackDeck class extends Deck and overrides the createFullDeck() method to initialize a deck specifically tailored for Blackjack, utilizing BlackJackCard instances.

 ### **/ User**
 **User**
 This class represents a generic user and serves as a blueprint for creating user objects in your game.